 A butterfly magnet, trailing lantana is a low woody shrub with vine-like stems that can grow up to six feet long.
 A member of the verbena family, Verbenaceae, it is a native of South America and is grown as a perennial in zones 8 and warmer, but as an annual in colder areas.
 In frost free areas it blooms throughout the year with flat clusters one inch across of lilac to purple-pink flowers with yellow throats.
 The hairy dark green leaves are rough, one inch long, and emit an unpleasant aroma when crushed.
 Trailing lantana is fast growing and easy to grow, maintain and propagate.
 At 12-24” tall it makes a colorful groundcover in a sunny site.
 The cascading nature of the plant makes it an excellent choice for walls, raised beds, containers, especially baskets where the trailing stems can be used to advantage.
 Trailing lantana is tolerant of drought, salt, and heat so is suitable for seaside plantings.
 In warmer regions such as the South and southern California, it has naturalized and become invasive in some locations but not nearly so much as its cousin, shrub lantana (Lantana camara).
-L. montevidensis is a member of the vervein family, Verbenaceae.
 The genus name, Lantana, is the Late Latin name for Viburnum.
 The specific epithet, montevidensis, refers to Montevideo, Uruguay, a place where the plant is found.
 Photo Credit Wikipedia

 Type: Flowering shrub

 Bloom: Clusters 1” across of small lilac to purple-pink flowers with yellow throats continuously throughout the year in frost free climates; in summer in cold climates.

 Soil: Prefers fertile, light, well-drained soil but tolerates less.